-The Crosscutting Concepts (CCCs) of patterns; cause and effect; energy and matter; structure and function;

-stability and change; and influence of engineering, technology, and science on society and the natural world are called out as organizing concepts for these disciplinary core ideas.
+The Crosscutting Concepts (CCCs) of patterns; cause and effect; energy and matter; systems and system models; interdependence of science, engineering, and technology; and influence of engineering, technology, and science on society and the natural world are called out as organizing concepts for these disciplinary core ideas.
 Students are expected to demonstrate grade-appropriate proficiency with Science and Engineering Practices (SEPs) by asking questions, developing and using models, planning and carrying out investigations, analyzing and interpreting data, designing solutions, engaging in argument from evidence, and obtaining, evaluating, and communicating information.
 Students will conduct inquiry-based investigations through hands-on, digital and virtual laboratory experiences.
 Students will be introduced to various STEM careers while in grades K-12.